Trans* Research Association of Ireland (TRAI)

 The Trans* Research Association of Ireland seeks to create a network for trans* researchers & researchers working on Irish trans* issues.
 It hopes to disseminate Irish researchers’ contributions to international field of trans* studies & prioritise applied trans theory and scholarship in an Irish context.
 TRAI is excited to foster a community around trans research in Ireland.

-TRAI Roundtable & Symposium
+TRAI Symposium

 The network hosts a roundtable and symposium each year.